10 Incredible Monarch Butterfly Facts

 ©iStock.com/herreid

 Monarch butterflies can gain 2,700 times their original mass.
 These little caterpillars then go on to eat a poisonous plant called milkweed.
-A Monarch caterpillar stays as such for around 10 to 17 days.
-Once a Monarch caterpillar becomes a butterfly, its lifespan only lasts 2 to 6 weeks.
+A monarch caterpillar stays as such for around 10 to 17 days.
+Once a monarch caterpillar becomes a butterfly, its lifespan only lasts two to six weeks.

-The milkweed that both the Monarch caterpillars and the butterflies rely on for survival includes a toxic poison that deters predators.
+The milkweed that both the monarch caterpillars and the butterflies rely on for survival includes a toxic poison that deters predators.
 Monarch butterflies are harmful to birds of prey because they can absorb but resist the plant’s toxin.
 The poisons accumulate in their bodies and ruin the flavor for everyone.
 Their predators have learned to avoid them as time has gone on.
-In fact, the predators of these butterflies are warned by the orange color of their wings.
+In fact, the predators of these butterflies see their orange wings as a warning.

 6. The Monarch Butterfly Was Named After King William III

-There are other species of butterflies that resemble Monarchs in appearance; they include the queen, soldier, and viceroy butterflies.
+There are other species of butterflies that resemble monarchs in appearance; they include the queen, soldier, and viceroy butterflies.
 On the other hand, there are key distinctions that set each type apart.
-The vivid orange wings of a Monarch butterfly are veined with several black lines.
+The vivid orange wings contain several black lines.
 Also, their black wings have white spots along the edges.

 monarch butterfly egg on leaf